koendv/openscad-raspberrypi/README.md

-# OpenSCAD w/ 3D
+# OpenSCAD with 3D glasses

 ![Reel3D No. 7020 plastic flip-up clip-on](images/anaglyph_glasses.gif)

 This is the OpenSCAD CAD modeller, compiled for raspberry pi, with support for showing your designs in 3D when viewed with anaglyph 3D glasses.
-Anaglyph 3D glasses are glasses with red and cyan colored lenses.
+The anaglyph 3D glasses used are glasses with red and cyan colored lenses.

-I use 3D glasses to check a design before sending the design to a 3D printer.
-The way I see it, if I spot an error before printing, even only once, these glasses have already paid for themselves.

 ## Sample screen